 Unfortunately, triggers like colds, flu, air quality and thunderstorms are impossible to avoid.
 This is why it is best to focus on getting your asthma under control with the right preventer medicine and always carrying your blue reliever with you in case you are exposed and react to a trigger.
 There are many products advertised to reduce asthma triggers, but most of these have not been proven to make any difference to asthma symptoms or reduce flare-ups.
 Asthma Australia strongly advises you do careful research on any products you are considering using.
 Call an Asthma Educator on 1800 ASTHMA or email to discuss specific products further.

 Asthma Australia has a clear position on product endorsement.
 Read about it here.

 Taking your medication, having an Asthma Action Plan, knowing asthma first aid and regular check-ups with your GP are the most important steps you can take to improve your asthma control.

-For more information on triggers, contact the 1800 ASTHMA Helpline or find out more about specific triggers below.
+For more information on triggers, call 1800 ASTHMA or find out more about specific triggers below.